I THOUGHT I WAS DOING EVERYTHING RIGHT.

 Growing up, I always felt like we were behind.

 Not behind the billions of people around the world who had less than us — I never thought about them.
 I was comparing us to the family next door.
-My best friend's family had two Cadillacs in the driveway, a brand new truck, a beautiful house, and cable television before anyone else on the block.
-They were the first ones to get an Atari 5200.
-And they always — always — had Blue Bell ice cream in the freezer.
+Two Cadillacs.
+A brand new truck.
+Blue Bell ice cream in the freezer before anyone else had cable.

 I thought something was wrong with us.

-That kind of comparison — measuring what you have against the people above you instead of recognizing how much you actually have — is something a lot of families live with.
-In the Black community especially, we feel it deeply.
+That kind of comparison — measuring what you have against the people above you instead of recognizing how much you actually have — is a pattern.
+And patterns run in families for a reason.
+Nobody taught us different.
+Nobody showed us the playbook.
+We did what we saw.